Before You Go

 Depart from Copenhagen and head to the harbor town of Nakskov to catch a ferry to the beautiful island next door.
 The 169-kilometer trip should not take long, so you have time to stop at all the little towns sprawled along the route.

 Enjoy the relaxed beauty of the sleepy town of Nakskov.
 Here you can book yourself into one of the comfortable hotels and explore one of the two main attractions.
 The biggest attraction in Nakskov Harbor is the U-359 Russian submarine.
-Nakskov was also home to the largest sugar factory, now known as the Sugar Museum.
+Nakskov was also home to the largest sugar factory in Denmark, now known as the Sugar Museum.

 Alternatively, you can head straight to Svendborg if you arrive early enough in the day to catch a ferry.